Fears Of Socializing With People Who May Not Like You

-What's reasonable to accomplish with people who don't like you
+What's reasonable to accomplish with people who don't like you?

-Everyone has their own goals when they believe a person or group doesn't like them.
+Everyone has their own goals when they believe someone or a group doesn't like them.
 They might want to win them over and become good friends.
 They may want their respect or approval.
 Or they might not care about their acceptance, or even like them much themselves, but they still don't want to feel so on edge around them.
 Here's what I think are realistic things to shoot for:

-- To not feel super-uncomfortable around them - Just because someone doesn't like you doesn't mean you have to be really anxious or insecure in their presence.
+- To not feel super uncomfortable around them - Just because someone doesn't like you doesn't mean you have to be really anxious or insecure in their presence.
 It's natural to always be a tad tense or guarded around someone who's not your fan, but the feeling shouldn't be crippling.
 I'm sure you can think of some inconsequential people who haven't liked you, but it didn't phase you that they felt that way.

-- To be able to make polite small talk - It wouldn't be your first choice to chat with each other, and the exchange may feel a bit fake and hollow, but if you're forced into a situation where you have to speak to each other, you can be cordial and get through it (e.g., if you run into a co-worker in the break room)..
+- To be able to make polite small talk - It wouldn't be your first choice to chat with each other, and the exchange may feel a bit fake and hollow, but if you're forced into a situation where you have to speak to each other, you can be cordial and get through it (e.g., if you run into a prickly co-worker in the break room).

-- To be able to observe little social niceties - For example, nodding 'hello' to a classmate you pass in an empty hall, or offering a co-worker a pastry in a meeting.
+- To be able to observe little social niceties - For example, nodding hello to a classmate you pass in an empty hall, or offering a co-worker a pastry in a meeting.

-- To be able to hang out in a larger group together - You don't have to interact with each other much, but you should feel relaxed enough to throw your own contributions into the bigger conversation.
+- To be able to hang out in a larger group together - You don't have to directly interact with each other much, but you should feel relaxed enough to throw your own contributions into the bigger conversation.